StuAtGit/DisneyTest/README.md

 - Something like SparkJava:
 http://sparkjava.com/
 Although, I can imagine someone being a little hesistant about it due to the paucity of maintainers & corporate backing.
-Buts it's been great for me!
+But it has been great for me!
+Even in prod, under fairly high load.

 - JDBI
 A.K.A What's the ORM you're using???